Nextbase: International Expansion

 In 2019, Nextbase expanded internationally.
 Its products are now available in over 20 countries, including most European markets, the USA and Australia.

 Awards

-Nextbase’s product have been awarded five Which?
-Best Buys, for the 222, 322GW, 422GW and 622GW.
-The scored for these tests are some of the highest ever given by the Consumers' Association’s official magazine.
+Nextbase's product have been awarded five Which?
+Best Buys, for the 222, 322GW, 422GW, 522GW and 622GW.

 The company has received recognition for its innovations in Dash Cam technology from The Sunday Times, The Daily Mail, The Independent, Driving.co.uk, Auto Express, What Car?, Honest John, Tech Advisor and T3.

 Sponsorship

 Nextbase signed as a sponsor of Halfords Yuasa Racing for the 2016 British Touring Car Championship, which sees driving pair Gordon Shedden, the reigning BTCC Champion, and Matt Neal partner each other for the seventh successive campaign.